 When I gave my friends these matcha and white cookies to taste, I was surprised to discover that none of them had a black and white cookie before.
 If you never had the pleasure, I will tell you now that these are no ordinary cookies.
 The texture is incredibly soft and delicate because they are cakey cookies!
 Normally, I like my cookies with a little chew but these are an exception.

-Bake the cookies just until the tops are light golden brown.
-Don’t worry if the tops of the cookies are bumpy because you’re going to ice the bottom of the cookies.
-Yup, that’s right.
+Chill the cookies for 30 minutes to prevent them from spreading too much in the oven.
+Then, bake the cookies just until the tops are light golden brown.
+Don't worry if the tops of the cookies are bumpy because you're going to ice the bottom of the cookies.
+Yup, that's right.
 The bottom of the cookies become the top!
 When cooling the cookies, I flipped them over so that the bottoms were facing up.
-This way, they won’t get the lines from the wire rack imprinted on them.
+This way, they won't get the lines from the wire rack imprinted on them.

 While the cookies are cooling, make the frosting.
 You're going to need two different frostings, matcha and coconut.
 Mix together the powdered sugar with coconut milk, then set aside half.
 For half of the batch, add matcha powder and a touch more milk to make matcha frosting.
 The frostings should be thick but still be able to spread easily.
 If they are too thin, they will run off the sides of the cookies.